SEO in the AI Era

 Let’s dive into how to ensure your site is getting in front of the right people.

 2. Familiarize yourself with how your audience is actually searching for your products, services, and expertise.
-From there prioritize long-tail and conversational queries/search terms.
+From there, prioritize long-tail and conversational queries/search terms.

 3. Create a content strategy that resonates with your audience and create comprehensive, authoritative content that gives concise answers/information.